JorjaFox/website/content/posts/library/news/2009/cbs4.md

 "Sara hasn't always been completely comfortable with anyone in the authority track; but there's been some changes in Sara's life.
 She got married to Grissom.

 Getting back into CSI mode has been a breeze for Jorja Fox.
-"My big line today is &#8216;hi guys', and I'm like all right, I think I can do that, I think I can pull it off."
+"My big line today is 'hi guys', and I'm like all right, I think I can do that, I think I can pull it off."

 Fox says there's something unique to CSA and it's still thrilling after all this time to just get to be a part of it.